University of Minnesota Athletics

 In 2018, Emporia State finished with another postseason appearance, securing their fourth straight winning season for the first time since joining NCAA Division II, and capped it off with a Corsicana Bowl win to finish 8-4.
 Nardo helped five players earn All-MIAA honors.

-The Hornets finished the 2016 season with an 11-2 overall record, going 10-1 in the MIAA.
-ESU hosted an NCAA Division II Playoff Game for the first time in school history, defeating 13th-ranked Minnesota Duluth, 59-26, to advance to the second round of the playoffs.
+The Hornets finished the 2016 season with an 11-2 record, going 10-1 in the MIAA.
+Emporia State hosted an NCAA Division II Playoff Game for the first time in school history, defeating 13th-ranked Minnesota Duluth, 59-26, to advance to the second round.
 The defense ranked in the top three in the MIAA in defensive scoring average and ended the year with 39 sacks.
 Kole Schankie led the nation in interceptions by a linebacker with seven.

 In 2015, Nardo’s defense helped the team to an 11-3 record and trip to the NCAA Division II regional final, securing Emporia State’s first ever victories in the Division II Playoffs.
 He guided a defense that was second in the MIAA in sacks with 40 and third in the league in interceptions with 17.
 The Hornets finished in the top 10 in the country with 32 takeaways, 103 tackles for loss and 40 sacks.
 The 40 sacks were the second most in a single season since the program began in 1893.